magnars/dash.el/readme-template.md

 - For backward compatibility reasons `-zip` return a cons-cell instead of a list with two elements when called on two lists.
 This is a clunky API, and in an upcoming 3.0 release of Dash it will always return a list.
 If you rely on the cons-cell return value, use `-zip-pair` instead.
+During the 2.x release cycle the new API is available as `-zip-lists`.

 ## Syntax highlighting of dash functions